Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 ### Skin: Auri Scale Iridescence

-To add an iridescence effect to Auri scales like in the Hannish scale ointment mod, add the constant with ID `0x4103FEEF` to a skin material.
+To add an iridescence effect to Auri scales like in the Hannish scale ointment mod, add the constant with ID `0x4103FEEF` *(in 733+: Iridescence)* to a skin material.

 Auri scales are detected depending on the red channel of the multi map: by default, values between 25% and 75% are considered scales.

-- The first value is the global iridescence effect multiplier ;
+- The first value *(in 733+: Effect Strength)* is the global iridescence effect multiplier ;
-- The second value shifts the scale detection range: for example (assuming other control values are 0), 0 means 25% to 75%, -0.2 means 5% to 55% ;
+- The second value *(in 733+: Scale Detection Range Center)* shifts the scale detection range: for example (assuming other control values are 0), 0 *(in 733+: 0.5)* means 25% to 75%, -0.2 *(in 733+: 0.3)* means 5% to 55% ;
-- The third value narrows or expands the scale detection range: for example (assuming other control values are 0), 0 means 25% to 75%, 0.1 means 15% to 85% ;
+- The third value *(in 733+: Scale Detection Range Tolerance)* narrows or expands the scale detection range: for example (assuming other control values are 0), 0 *(in 733+: 0.25)* means 25% to 75%, 0.1 *(in 733+: 0.35)* means 15% to 85% ;
-- The fourth value sharpens or softens the ends of the scale detection range: for example (assuming other control values are 0), 0 means that the effect gradually rolls off from 30% to 20%, -0.05 means that it's all-or-nothing above and below 25% ;
+- The fourth value *(in 733+: Scale Detection Range Fuzziness)* sharpens or softens the ends of the scale detection range: for example (assuming other control values are 0), 0 *(in 733+: 0.05)* means that the effect gradually rolls off from 30% to 20%, -0.05 *(in 733+: 0)* means that it's all-or-nothing above and below 25% ;
-- The fifth value attenuates the effect by applying a bias to the normals: 0 is equivalent to HSO's "Vibrant" options, 0.5 is equivalent to HSO's "Normal" options, 1 is equivalent to HSO's "Faint" options ;
+- The fifth value *(in 733+: Normal Z Bias)* attenuates the effect by applying a bias to the normals: 0 is equivalent to HSO's "Vibrant" options, 0.5 is equivalent to HSO's "Normal" options, 1 is equivalent to HSO's "Faint" options ;
-- The sixth value is the maximum chroma radius to use: 0 will make the effect gray, 50 will be equivalent to HSO ;
+- The sixth value *(in 733+: Chroma)* is the maximum chroma radius to use: 0 will make the effect gray, 50 will be equivalent to HSO ;
-- The seventh value is the hue angle shift in degrees: 0 gives a reddish hue to scales that face towards the right of the screen, positive values rotate the effect counterclockwise ;
+- The seventh value *(in 733+: Hue Shift)* is the hue angle shift in degrees: 0 gives a reddish hue to scales that face towards the right of the screen, positive values rotate the effect counterclockwise ;
-- The eight value is the hue angle multiplier (it will be rounded to the nearest integer).
+- The eight value *(in 733+: Hue Multiplier)* is the hue angle multiplier (it will be rounded to the nearest integer).

 The effect is compatible with most scale overlays with the three control values left at 0, and should be compatible with all of them by tweaking these values.